apodol/JavaSecureLoginEncDec/README.md

 # JavaSecureLoginEncDec

 An application made 100% in java, demonastrating among others,  knowledge about security mechanisms. (symmetric and asymmetric key encryption, integrity validation, etc)
+Created during the 3rd year of my studies.

 The application has a pair of public and private key.
 Through the application , users can create an account.
 After creation, the application assigns to that user a specific space.